TryItOnline/cixl/devlog/catching_exceptions.md

 ```

 ### Implementation
-One reason trying before catching is so popular is that most languages need to register handlers before the exception is thrown, which may then be jumped to.
 [Cixl](https://github.com/basic-gongfu/cixl) doesn't jump any more than usual when an exception is thrown; as long as exceptions are in flight, it will fast forward through the same instructions as otherwise without executing any user code except ```catch:```.
 While this approach may be slightly slower when throwing, I consider that a small price to pay for the simplicity and added flexibility.

 Give me a yell if something is unclear, wrong or missing.
 And please consider helping out with a donation via [paypal](https://paypal.me/basicgongfu) or [liberapay](https://liberapay.com/basic-gongfu/donate) if you find this worthwhile, every contribution counts.
 You may find more posts in the same spirit [here](https://github.com/basic-gongfu/cixl/tree/master/devlog).